Theodor Lessing: Growing renown

 In 1907 he returned to Hanover, where he lectured on philosophy at the Technische Hochschule, founding the first German anti-noise (noise abatement) society.

-In January 1910 he created a literary scandal with a vicious attack on the critic Samuel Lublinski and his Bilanz der Moderne (1904), in a piece published in Die Schaubühne filled with "Jewish jokes" and gibes about Lublinski's appearance; it drew strong condemnation from Thomas Mann, who returned the insults by calling Lessing a "disgraceful dwarf who should consider himself lucky that the sun shines on him, too."
+In January 1910 he created a literary scandal with a vicious satirical attack on the critic Samuel Lublinski and his Bilanz der Moderne (1904), in a piece published in Die Schaubühne filled with gibes about Lublinski's small and rotund appearance, Jewishness, and summing him up as an "escapistic windbag".
+The article drew strong condemnation from many writers including Thomas Mann, who had received early recognition from Lublinski for his novel Buddenbrooks, and returned the insults by calling Lessing a "disgraceful dwarf who should consider himself lucky that the sun shines on him, too."

-On the outbreak of World War I Lessing volunteered for medical service.
+Drawing on the medical knowledge he had acquired at university, Lessing volunteered for medical service at the outbreak of the First World War to avoid combat duty at the front.
 At this time he wrote his famous essay Geschichte als Sinngebung des Sinnlosen ("History as Making Sense of the Senseless").
 Its publication was delayed by the censor until 1919 on account of its uncompromising anti-war position.
 After the war he returned to lecturing in Hanover and established the Volkshochschule Hannover-Linden with the help of his second wife, Ada Lessing.